 Central System

-This is the SAP system into which Testimony is installed and from which it is operated.
-Testimony users log on to this system to set up Testimony, start recordings and playbacks and analyse results.
+This is the primary SAP system in which Testimony is installed and is operated.
+Testimony users log on to the Central system to configure Testimony, create test plans, start recordings and playbacks and analyse the results.

 Check Steps